Simmons ProTarget 3-12X40 Review: Parallax Adjustment Rifle Scope

 Build Quality

 No, it isn’t.
-They are made out of aluminum and is pretty durable.
+They are made out of aluminum and are pretty durable.
 To our test extent, we are pretty sure for a rimfire scope the ProTarget Truplex 3-12×40 going to serve you pretty well in the long run.

 Also as the scope is shockproof you don’t need to worry about recoil hits.
 The matte black finish looks classy like top-end scopes and doesn’t feel like it is built cheaply.
 The build is also sturdy so we are pretty sure ProTarget going to handle deserted conditions like a pro.